faramarzsafi/ADWEF-CLOUD/README.md

 # ADWEF-CLOUD: Adaptable Decentralized Workflow Execution Framework in Cloud

-This repository provides the source code and experimental setup for **ADWEF.Cloud**, a framework for **adaptive decentralized workflow execution in cloud computing**, introduced by:
+This repository provides the source code and experimental setup for **ADWEF@Cloud**, a framework for **adaptive decentralized workflow execution in cloud computing**, introduced by:

-- **Faramarz Safi-Esfahani**, University of Technology Sydney
-- **Narges Khatibi**, University of Kurdistan

 📄 **Published Article**:
 Safi-Esfahani, F., & Khatibi, N. (2025). *Adaptable decentralized workflow execution with fuzzy framework in cloud computing (ADWEF.Cloud)*.
 Computing, Springer.